 Principal image plane

-To determine the location of the principal image plane, it is sufficient to draw an incident ray parallel to the optical axis and to know the path of the emerging ray (which passes to the image focal point).
-The path of these rays is extended, and their intersection is in the principal image plane, which is (in strict paraxial conditions) perpendicular to the optical axis.
+To determine the location of the principal image plane, it is sufficient to draw an incident ray parallel to the optical axis and to know the path of the emerging ray (which passes to the image focal point after being refracted by the second surface of the lens).
+The path of these rays is extended, and a mark notes their intersection.

 If we repeat this for several incident rays parallel to the optical axis, we obtain the following plot:

 In this figure, the incident rays (in purple) and the emerging rays (in red) have been extended in dotted lines.
 Their intersection (cross-sectional dotted plots – yellow circles) defines the principal image plane.
-It is interesting to note that the envelope of these points is a straight line (a plane) near the optical axis, that is to say in paraxial conditions: at a distance, this surface is slightly curved.
-The concept of the principal plane only applies under paraxial conditions.
+Interestingly, the envelope of these points is a straight perpendicular line (it would represent a plane in 3D) near the optical axis, that is to say, in paraxial conditions.
+This surface is slightly curved at a distance, but the concept of the principal plane only applies under paraxial conditions.

 It is possible to define a principal object plane by reasoning symmetrically.